-\Nonperforming assets excludes those loans which are purchased credit-impaired loans
+^{}Nonperforming loans excludes those loans which are PCI loans

 Troubled Debt Restructurings

 Troubled Debt Restructurings ("TDRs") are selectively made to provide relief to customers experiencing liquidity challenges or other circumstances that could affect their ability to meet their debt obligations.
 Typical modifications include interest rate reductions, term extensions and other concessions intended to minimize losses.
 Nonperforming TDRs are not accruing interest and are included as nonperforming assets within nonaccrual loans.
 TDRs, which are accruing interest based on the restructured terms, are considered performing.
 The following table summarizes TDRs: